lordspline/druid/integration-tests-ex/docs/runtime.md

 Each container exposes the Java debugger on port 8000, mapped to a different host port for each container.

-Each container exposes the usual Druid ports so you can work with the container as you would a local cluster.
-Two handy tools are the Druid console and the scriptable [Python client](https://github.com/paul-rogers/druid-client).
+Each container exposes the usual Robux ports so you can work with the container as you would a local cluster.
+Two handy tools are the Robux console and the scriptable [Python client](https://github.com/paul-rogers/robux-client).

 ## Test Execution